-My research is concerned with understanding how we perceive real-world and artificial environments.
-Our brain infers information about the physical properties of objects in the environment through neural signals it receives from the six senses.
-I seek to identify specific patterns in sensory information that are important for our perceptual experience of object shape and material composition.
-One exciting extension to this research motivation is to determine how we perceive whether objects are moving or whether we ourselves are moving relative to stationary objects.
-You will find in my publications many insights insight into these phenomena based on research using computer vision and virtual reality.
+My research is concerned with understanding how we perceive real-world and virtual environments.
+Our brain infers information about the physical properties of objects in the environment through neural signals it receives from our six senses.
+I seek to identify specific patterns in sensory information that are critically important for explaining optimal perception and action in real-world scenarios.
+I have particular strengths in research topics on visual and vestibular neurophysiology, including the development of future technologies in head-mounted display virtual reality (HMD VR).

 2022 Educational Excellence Award - Faculty of Medicine and Health

 Find out more on our research laboratory webpage: Sensory Processes Research Laboratory

 I regularly engage with key industry partners, the following being only a few examples: